archusXIV/mpv-playlists-manager/README.md

 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions.

 ## New in version 1.5-4
+- Enable/disable checking for mpm updates in your mpmrc.
 - We can now remove certain links in our temporary lists if we changed our minds.
 - Large collection playlists titles can be parsed in a more convenient way.
 - After selected links downloads, the titles are now updated locally (faster method).